vinita2003/Daily-News/README.md

 <div align="center"><h1>Daily News</h1>
-The News component is a React class component that fetches and displays news articles from the News API.
-This component allows users to navigate through pages of news articles, displaying headlines from a specified category and country.
+This project is a React application that fetches top business headlines from India using the News API.
+It allows users to navigate through pages of news articles with "Previous" and "Next" buttons.
+The news articles are dynamically rendered in a grid layout, and it includes loading states to manage and display while fetching data.
+Basic error handling for API requests is also implemented to enhance user experience.
-Features
-Fetches News Articles: Retrieves top business headlines from India using the News API.
-Pagination: Allows users to navigate through pages of news articles with "Previous" and "Next" buttons.
-Dynamic Rendering: Displays the fetched news articles dynamically in a grid layout.
-Loading State Management: Manages and displays loading states while fetching data.
-Error Handling: Includes basic error handling for API requests.

 # Home Page
 <img src = "https://raw.githubusercontent.com/vinita2003/Daily-News/master/homee.png">